Clerkship and Subspecialties

 Phone: 315 464-6248

-The Surgery Clerkship introduces students to the medical management of surgical disease and the principals of caring for the surgical patient.
-The course is designed to enable students to recognize problems of a surgical nature, to understand the relevant pathophysiology, and to give some familiarity with the risks and benefits involved with surgical therapy.
+The Surgery Clerkship is a required course for all medical students in their third year.
+The goal of the course it to introduce students to the medical management of surgical disease and the principals of caring for the surgical patient.
+It is designed to enable students to recognize problems of a surgical nature, to understand the relevant pathophysiology, and to give some familiarity with the risks and benefits involved with surgical therapy.

 The Clerkship Schedule

-The Surgery Clerkship portion of the 10 week block is 7 weeks in duration.
+The Surgery Clerkship portion of the 10 week block is 7 weeks (7 credits) in duration.

 Students will be expected to participate, as part of the team, in all contributions to the management of patient care including: